larsks/blog.oddbit.com-posts/2013-11-23-long-polling-with-ja.md

 see that this webapp will now service multiple requests simultaneously.

-## Writing the server
+## Writing the server: receiving messages

 The server needs to perform two basic operations:

 - Receive a message from one client, and
 - Broadcast that message to all connected clients.

-Receiving a message is easy, but how do we handle the broadcast aspect of things?
+Receiving a message is easy (we're just grabbing some data from a `POST` request), but how do we handle the broadcast aspect of things?
 In this application, I opted to use [0MQ][], a communication library that has been described as "[sockets on steroids][]".
-In this case, two features of 0MQ are particularly
+In this case, two features of 0MQ are particularly attractive:
-attractive:

 - support for publish/subscribe communication patterns, and
 - an easy to use [in-process message transport][inproc]